-This prospectus describes the general manner in which the Selling Stockholders may offer from time to time up to 518,278 shares of Common Stock, consisting of 236,375 Shares and up to 281,903 Warrant Shares issuable upon the exercise of the Warrants.
+This prospectus describes the general manner in which the Selling Stockholders may offer from time to time up to 250,000 shares of Common Stock issuable upon exercise of the Warrants.
 You should rely only on the information contained in this prospectus and the related exhibits, any prospectus supplement or amendment thereto and the documents incorporated by reference, or to which we have referred you, before making your investment decision.
 Neither we nor the Selling Stockholders have authorized anyone to provide you with different information.
 If anyone provides you with different or inconsistent information, you should not rely on it.
-This prospectus, any prospectus supplement or amendments thereto do not constitute an offer to sell, or a solicitation of an offer to purchase, the Common Stock offered by this prospectus, any prospectus supplement or amendments thereto in any jurisdiction to or from any person to whom or from whom it is unlawful to make such offer or solicitation of an offer in such jurisdiction.
+This prospectus, any prospectus supplement or amendments thereto do not constitute an offer to sell, or a solicitation of an offer to purchase, the shares of Common Stock offered by this prospectus, any prospectus supplement or amendments thereto in any jurisdiction to or from any person to whom or from whom it is unlawful to make such offer or solicitation of an offer in such jurisdiction.
 You should not assume that the information contained in this prospectus, any prospectus supplement or amendments thereto, as well as information we have previously filed with the U.S. Securities and Exchange Commission (the "SEC"), is accurate as of any date other than the date on the front cover of the applicable document.